 "I know that you wanted a younger host, but don't you think that this one is a little too young?"

 Isis answered in an equally disturbing voice.
-"Any port in a storm, as these people seem to say.
+"Any port in a storm, as these people now say.
 He will do nicely though.
 For the time at least, we do not know what is happening in the Galaxy, perhaps a child will help us to be somewhat less obtrusive until we know how things stand."

 Osiris laughed, "Your host is too young to have any idea of what is in store for him."